unep-grid/mapx/readme.md

 - 1.5.17
    - Improvment
        - Add current view count in filters by category
+       - Style minor change in filter by labels and filter by attributes
 - 1.5.16
    - Improvement
        - Modal Added four preset button for modal panel, added an option to resize panel horizontally.